Faster and smarter in the app... Open app

 So if you can decide between a trip to the Canaries or an adventure in the Arctic, this is the closest you'll get to both.

-Porquerolles, the largest of the Hyères Islands off the southern coast of France, complete with sparkling turquoise waters, white sandy beaches, and lush pine and eucalyptus forests.
+Porquerolles is the largest of the Hyères Islands off the southern coast of France.
+Think sparkling turquoise waters, white sandy beaches, and lush pine and eucalyptus forests.

 It's a haven for lovers of the outdoors, with a lengthy network of trails perfect for hiking and biking, leading to hidden coves, scenic overlooks, and fragrant orchards.

-The main village, which shares its name with the island, is the French Riviera in miniature with quaint squares, pastel-coloured buildings, great wine and some stunning local galleries and exhibitions too.
+The main village, which shares its name with the island, is the French Riviera in miniature.
+You'll find quaint squares, pastel-coloured buildings, great wine and some stunning local galleries and exhibitions too.

-The beaches are the main highlight here, like the stunning Stiniva Cove which is encircled by towering cliffs and accessible only by foot or boat.
+The beaches are the main highlight here.
+Seek out the stunning Stiniva Cove, which is encircled by towering cliffs and accessible only by foot or boat.
 A little sliver of paradise for those willing to make the journey.